Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_4/readme.md

    $ write_verilog -noattr blocking_caveat_net.v
    ```

-   :bulb: It generated an `and` cell.
+   :bulb: It generated an `and` and an 'or' cell.

    :zap: Gate level simulation of `blocking_caveat.v`